huggingface/diffusers/docs/source/en/using-diffusers/consisid.md

 -->
 # ConsisID

-[ConsisID](https://github.com/PKU-YuanGroup/ConsisID) is an identity-preserving text-to-video generation model, which keep the face consistent in the generated video by frequency decomposition.
-There is a [video](https://www.youtube.com/watch?v=PhlgC-bI5SQ) show its powerful function.
-It has the following features:
+[ConsisID](https://github.com/PKU-YuanGroup/ConsisID) is an identity-preserving text-to-video generation model that keeps the face consistent in the generated video by frequency decomposition.
+The main features of ConsisID are:

-​	🔥 **Frequency Decomposition**: The characteristics of the DiT architecture are analyzed from the frequency domain perspective, and based on these characteristics, a reasonable control information injection method is designed.
+- Frequency decomposition: The characteristics of the DiT architecture are analyzed from the frequency domain perspective, and based on these characteristics, a reasonable control information injection method is designed.

-​	🔥 **Consistency Training Strategy**: We propose a coarse-to-fine training strategy, dynamic masking loss, and dynamic cross-face loss, which further enhance the model's generalization ability and identity preservation performance.
+Consistency training strategy: A coarse-to-fine training strategy, dynamic masking loss, and dynamic cross-face loss further enhance the model's generalization ability and identity preservation performance.

-​	🔥 **Inference Without Fine-Tuning**: Previous methods required case-by-case fine-tuning of the input ID before inference, leading to significant time and computational costs.
-In contrast, consisid is tuning-free.
+- Inference without finetuning: Previous methods required case-by-case finetuning of the input ID before inference, leading to significant time and computational costs.
+In contrast, ConsisID is tuning-free.

 For more information, please refer to the [paper](https://arxiv.org/abs/2411.17440).
 This guide will walk you through using ConsisID for use cases.